empkins/empkins-sync-board-gui/CONTRIBUTING.md

 ### Git Workflow

-As multiple people are expected to contribute to `empkins-sync-board-gui` at the same time, `empkins-sync-board-gui` implements a proper
+As multiple people are expected to contribute to `open-sync-board-gui` at the same time, `open-sync-board-gui` implements a proper
 [Git workflow](https://guides.github.com/introduction/flow/) to prevent possible issues.

 #### Branching structure

-In `empkins-sync-board-gui` we use a *main + feature branches* structure.
+In `open-sync-board-gui` we use a *main + feature branches* structure.
 This workflow is well explained [here](https://www.atlassian.com/blog/git/simple-git-workflow-is-simple).

 All changes to the `main` branch should be performed using feature branches.